AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 }
 ```

-If you run this code, you'll get the following output:
+If you run this code, you'll get an `UnhandledPromiseRejection` error after one second, immediately after Promise C rejects:

 ```
 Promise C: rejected ❌